“Getting more done” is always a priority in any business, and productivity apps often have a role to play.

-What does productivity really look like and what are the best tools for the job?
-Let’s take a closer look:
+But what does productivity really look like and what are the best tools for the job?
+Let’s take a closer look.

-There are many benefits to working with a remote team.
+There are many benefits to working with remote teams.
 In fact, did you know remote workers are outperforming their office-based counterparts?
-No office distractions and the autonomy and freedom to get more done is allowing remote workers to maximize their productivity.
+The absence of office distractions, as well as the autonomy and freedom to get more done are allowing remote workers to maximize their productivity.

 The challenge when you and your virtual assistant work remotely is to decide what productivity looks like.
-Usually, this will be different for any given business, but a great way to get a handle on it is to define some KPIs and goals for what productivity means to you.
+Usually, this'll be different for any given business, but a great way to get a handle on it is to define some key performance indicators (KPIs) and goals for what productivity means to you.

 One thing productivity is NOT is the number of hours worked.
-Clocking in and out is not a great measure because it doesn’t tell you if work actually happened.
+Clocking in and out isn't a great measure because it doesn’t tell you if work actually happened.
 There’s an entire culture of office-based clock watchers who can tell you hours do not equal productivity!

 It’s more important to measure the right things.
 Are you moving toward business goals?
 Are you getting there as quickly as you’d like?
-Also, consider whether you’re spending time-fighting fires—this can be an indication of possible changes needed in your processes to become more proactive.
+Also, consider whether you’re spending time fighting fires—this can be an indication of possible changes needed in your processes to become more productive.

 In our experience of working with multiple remote clients and team members, the biggest roadblocks to productivity are: